streamnative/function-mesh-website/docs/connectors/run-connector.md

 Use the `pulsar-admin` CLI tool to upload the NAR or uber JAR package to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

+> **Note**
+>
+> Before uploading the package to Pulsar package management service, you need to enable the package management service in the `broker.config` file.

 This example shows how to upload the NAR package of the `my-sink` connector to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

 ```bash